-Gary also tweets noteworthy national opportunities for founders – everything from accelerators and competitions to investment and collaboration opportunities, panels appearances, and much more.
+Morrigan also tweets noteworthy national opportunities for founders – everything from accelerators and competitions to investment and collaboration opportunities, panels appearances, and much more.

 For additional stats, explore Data Commons.
 It’s our ground-breaking national database of technology businesses, founders, investors, VC funds, angels, accelerators, universities and service providers to the sector.

 The problem that Neurovalens is trying to solve or address is really twofold.
 One is that Neurotechnology has been around for more than 30 years, but it’s typically implanted.
 So that makes it a very high-risk, and very expensive.
 The first challenge that Neurovalens has that we’re trying to solve is how do you make that less expensive and less risky.
 We have done that by making the tech non-invasive.
 So Neurovalens at a core level makes non-invasive neurotechnology.

 That brings the cost down about 100 fold; some of these devices implanted are $30,000, whereas our tech is in the region of $300.
 And also then the risk profile changes from being a last resort to being a potential first-line therapy, and even beyond that where you can operate in the preventative space which is actually a pretty new area of medicine; that’s where consumer health and low-risk medical devices overlap.
 So that is the first problem we’re solving.

 Why did you base your company where you did?

 Interestingly, our primary clinical site that we have is in California, so whenever we were looking at all the clinical data and the tech that potentially we could make, we had the option of setting up in California – or actually setting up in the UK – specifically in Belfast.
 There are several reasons why we picked Belfast; one is that I’m from there and did my medical degree there.
 I’m very proud to be from here and represent Northern Ireland.